Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 The satellite sleeve allows you to tilt toward structural growth themes without abandoning broad diversification.
 The key discipline: the satellite is a tilt, not a gamble.
 If a single thematic ETF position exceeds 10% of your total portfolio, you've moved from a tilt to a concentrated bet.

-For guidance on how your strategy should evolve as you age, see The Best ETF for Every Stage of Your Life.
+For the full satellite framework, see our guide to building a satellite portfolio, and for how your strategy should evolve as you age, see The Best ETF for Every Stage of Your Life.

 Every dollar you pay in fees is a dollar not compounding.
 Here are the three costs to understand: